sk4698/AWS-SNS-for-Phendo/README.md

 # AWS-SNS-for-Phendo
-Implementation of AWS SNS for Phendo voice study
+This project is an implementation of a messsaging service using AWS SNS in Python.